The Double Refuge ☠️ Ars Moriendi

 I woke up and went through Kleenex after Kleenex, thinking each time I'd tossed one away that I'd cleared my eyes and could see again, but the tears welled up again, and soon there was a scattered landscape of damp white snow cascading from my pillow to the floor.

-or that in some mirror world you walk through the fields of your youth, smell the warm summer air, and stumble across an old baseball diamond with a pitcher's plate two feet long and six inches wide, somewhere in the distant prairies, pounded deep into the ground an old wooden pitcher's plate, having survived many seasons upon the mound, solid as the prairie earth, a simple wooden plate, surrounded by the bright Flowers of Truth that everyone else proclaimed — Maharishi, Jesus, Darwin — all those magic Flowers that in the end lead everywhere, wildly, in all directions, but not you, you stand on the ancient mound, waiting for the umpire’s cry.
+I hope that in some mirror world you walk through the fields of your youth, smell the warm summer air, and stumble across an old baseball diamond with a pitcher's plate two feet long and six inches wide, somewhere in the distant prairies, pounded deep into the ground, an old wooden pitcher's plate, having survived many seasons upon the mound.
+The plate is solid as the prairie earth.
+It’s a simple wooden plate, surrounded by the bright Flowers of Truth that everyone else proclaimed — Maharishi, Jesus, Darwin — all those magic Flowers that in the end lead everywhere, wildly, in all directions.
+But not you.
+You stand on the ancient mound, waiting for the umpire’s cry.

 Cooper Glove (2007)